SolarNetwork/der-challenge-prototype/api/README.md

-# SolarNetwork DER Challenge -- API
+# SolarNetwork DER Challenge: API

 This repository contains a Protobuf/gRPC based API definition for the concept of an energy services interface (ESI).
 The [Protobuf definitions][protos] are the starting point for this project, and